 Currently, a huge amount of satellite data is available from various sources varying from low to high resolution with various bands for vegetation and many other applications like ocean data, precipitation time series data, soil temperature data, object accuracy in vector layer.
-But the issue that exists in the current scenario is to evaluate and find the suitable dataset from existing satellites data (Sentinel 1 -7 and Landsat 1-9 and other GID vector data like vector data, time series data, Census and other surveys.
-With such a huge data its becomes difficult to identify a useful data for a user defined application with a specific objective.
-Even some of the work highlight that the data has been used has resulted in incorrect analysis due to error in data or low data quality[42].
-In such case there is a need of a quality metadata and quality check to be attached to the datasets to make filtration and identification of datasets easier for a specific use cases.
-In this work our aim is to identify existing spatial data quality which can be generalized to check for data quality.
-On the other hand the data quality check varies from application to application as studied in section 3.
+But the issue that exists in the current scenario is to evaluate and find a suitable dataset from existing satellites data (Sentinel 1 -7 and Landsat 1-9 and other GIS vector data like, time series data, Census and other surveys.
+With such a huge volume of data its becomes difficult to identify useful data for a user defined application with a specific objective.
+Even when suitable data are sources, the data can have errors or be of low data quality[42].
+In such cases there is a need of a quality metadata and quality check to be attached to the datasets to make filtration and identification of datasets easier for a specific use cases.
+In this work our aim is to identify existing spatial data quality measures which can be generalized to check for data quality.
+The data quality metrics may vary from application to application as discussed in section 3.
 So this work aims to identify common SDQ parameters for multiple applications.

 Survey